 Does the violation involve the failure to establish radiological controls and lead to a significant unplanned or unintended intake or dose to an individual?

-Does the violation involve the ability of a radiation monitoring instrument to perform its intended safety function reasonable of considering the overall level of radiological hazard being monitored?
+Does the violation involve the ability of a radiation monitoring instrument to perform its intended safety function to provide reasonable assurance of adequate protection considering the overall level of radiological hazard being monitored?

-Does the violation involve the spread of contamination beyond designated controlled areas does it result in either significant unplanned exposure (either external or internal) or multiple personnel contamination events?
+Does the violation involve the spread of contamination beyond designated controlled areas or does it result in either significant unplanned exposure (either external or internal) or multiple personnel contamination events?

 Environmental

-Does the violation involve the spread of contamination beyond designated controlled areas does it result in either significant unplanned exposure (either external or internal) or multiple personnel contamination events?
+Does the violation involve the spread of contamination beyond designated controlled areas or does it result in either significant unplanned exposure (either external or internal) or multiple personnel contamination events?

 Does the violation result in the inability of the licensee to adequately measure or characterize an effluent release?

-Is the violation the result of improper calibration of an effluent monitor and does it result in a non-conservative inaccuracy in characterizing an effluent release?
+Is the violation the result of improper calibration or functional test of an effluent monitor and/or does it result in a non-conservative inaccuracy in characterizing an effluent release?

 Is the violation associated with the licensee’s radiological environmental monitoring program and is it contrary to NRC regulations, license, license application, or environmental report?

-Waste/Transportation
+Radioactive Waste/Transportation

 Does the violation result in exceeding radiation levels or 5 times the removable surface contamination limits for a transportation package as defined in 49 CFR 173 or 10 CFR Part 71?